The Best Travel Guides (Online and Books)

 Rick Steves online

-You can also get a lot of good free travel tips and helps on the Rick Steves website, including the forums.
+You can also get a lot of good free travel tips and help on the Rick Steves website, including the forums.
+There are forums specifically for countries, reviews, and several forums about general travel tips topics.

 They’re a great way to get insight and tips from other experienced travelers…even those who disagree with Rick Steves itinerary suggestions.
 (Shocked face.)